 Protect your cat, dog or rabbit if it goes missing

-We all hope that it will never be necessary, but a microchip is the only way to ensure that your pet is permanently identifiable if they get lost.
+It’s something that no pet owner ever wants to use, but if your pet goes missing a microchip is the only way to ensure that your pet is permanently identifiable if they get lost.
 It means that if your animal is found whilst missing, you’ll be contacted by a vet or animal shelter when it’s found and handed in.
-It’s also now a legal requirement for every dog in the UK to be chipped from the age of eight weeks old.
+It’s also now a legal requirement that every dog in the UK is microchipped from eight weeks of age.

 Although it may seem unpleasant to insert a small chip under your pet’s skin, microchipping is a relatively routine procedure and one that we offer here at Knutsford Veterinary Surgery.
 We routinely chip cats, dogs and rabbits.
-If your animal needs microchipping, contact us today to book your appointment on 01565337999 or read this handy fact sheet to find out more about the procedure and why you should consider it necessary.
+If your animal needs microchipping, contact us today on 01565 337 999 or book your appointment online.
+In the meantime this handy fact sheet will help you find out more about the procedure.

 What is the procedure for microchipping?